speedyleion/speedyleion.github.io/_posts/2023-12-08-reproducible-rust-builds.markdown

 So somewhere between our latest release and our current mainline we lost reproducible rust builds.

-I was familiar with many of changes that happened since the latest release.
-I recalled we had bumped rust versions, so I decided to look there first.
+I recalled we had bumped rust versions recently in the mainline, so I decided to look there first.
 I tried to revert the rust version bump at the tip of mainline.
 I spent probably 30 minutes to an hour trying to revert the rust version.
 Then I realized I should just check out the commit prior to the rust version bump and test build reproducibility there.

 The commit at the old rust version also failed to provide reproducible builds.
 I tried to think of what other changes could be the likely culprit.
 As I was